qiskit-community/qiskit-experiments/docs/guides/benchmarking/state_tomography.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional data is stored in the tomography under the ``"state_metadata"`` field.
+This includes

-This includes - ``eigvals``: the eigenvalues of the fitted state - ``trace``: the trace of the fitted state - ``positive``: Whether the eigenvalues are all non-negative - ``positive_delta``: the deviation from positivity given by 1-norm of negative eigenvalues.
+- ``eigvals``: the eigenvalues of the fitted state
+- ``trace``: the trace of the fitted state
+- ``positive``: Whether the eigenvalues are all non-negative
+- ``positive_delta``: the deviation from positivity given by 1-norm of negative eigenvalues.

 If trace rescaling was performed this dictionary will also contain a ``raw_trace`` field containing the trace before rescaling.
 Futhermore, if the state was rescaled to be positive or trace 1 an additional field ``raw_eigvals`` will contain the state eigenvalues before rescaling was performed.

 .. jupyter-execute::

     state_result.extra

-To see the effect of rescaling we can perform a “bad” fit with very low counts
+To see the effect of rescaling, we can perform a “bad” fit with very low
+counts:

 .. jupyter-execute::